Mahen4/Java-TaskTracker/README.md

 - Apply **SOLID principles** and **clean code practices**

 ---
-💡 Project inspired by the "Task Tracker CLI" challenge on [roadmap.sh](https://roadmap.sh) and similar open-source implementations.
+💡 Project inspired by the "Task Tracker CLI" project on [roadmap.sh](https://roadmap.sh) and similar open-source implementations.
 Built from scratch for learning purposes.